Our Fifth Featured Libation of the World comes from stunning Italy

 The Italian way of life, enjoying an aperitif before dinner, seemingly took the world by storm after WW2.
 The slang word for apéritif is ‘apéro,’ from where the name Aperol is derived.

-The true success of Aperol came with the sale of the company to Gruppo Campari in 2003.
+Aperol’s success came with the company’s sale to Gruppo Campari in 2003.
 They started an inspired marketing campaign that introduced it throughout Europe and then launched it in North America.
 In the United States, even newspapers took note of the amount of Aperol spritz being drunk.
 Before you knew Aperol and, more specifically, Aperol Spritz was everywhere.

 The success of this aperitif seems to be because it’s like drinking a big, cold glass of refreshing sparkling water.
 What makes it fun is it is not overly sweet, has some fascinating flavors, and is slightly bittersweet.
 It is simply unique.